What You Need to Know About the End of Support for Windows 10

 As the end of Windows 10 support approaches, users have three primary options:

-For most users, upgrading to Windows 11 will be the better choice.
+For most users, upgrading your existing computer to Windows 11 will be the best choice assuming it’s modern enough and meets the minimum system requirements .
 Launched in October 2021, Windows 11 offers a modernized user experience with new features, better security, and enhanced performance.
 Here’s what you should know about the transition.

 Why Upgrade to Windows 11?